-The University of Colorado Primary Care Research Fellowship is designed to train outstanding primary care researchers to improve the provision of primary care health services.
+The University of Colorado Primary Care Research Fellowship (PCRF) is designed to train outstanding primary care researchers to improve the provision of primary care health services.
 This joint program of University of Colorado School of Medicine and the Colorado School of Public Health is designed for physicians in primary care specialties, such as internal medicine, pediatrics and family medicine, interested in research training.

 Key Components of the Primary Care Research Fellowship

 This two or three year fellowship requires 80% protected time for research and education and allows for 20% clinical time.
-The fellowship is funded by the NRSA Grant Program of the Health Resources and Services Administration.

 1. Master of Public Health

 Concurrent with the program, fellows obtain a MPH degree at the Colorado School of Public Health.
 The Colorado School of Public Health has a strong focus on rural health, American Indian/Alaska Native health and chronic disease prevention.
-All enrollees in the NRSA fellowship are expected to enter the MPH Program, unless they already possess that degree or its equivalent.
+All enrollees in the PCRF are expected to enter the MPH Program, unless they already possess that degree or its equivalent.
 The MPH offers many opportunities for a well-rounded public health education as well as specialization in concentration areas such as biostatistics, community & behavioral health, environmental & occupational health, epidemiology, health systems, management & policy, maternal/child health, global health and health services research.
 Forty-two hours of required and elective course work is necessary along with completion of a capstone project and a practicum.

 2. Individual Research